gvwilson/sensibleadventures/cloudherd/cloudherd.md

 creature* doing here?"

 "Saints give me strength," Noxy's mother muttered.
-She caught her daughter's eye, sighed, and then put her second-best smile on and turned to face the king's official representative to the village of Stale Leftovers.
+She caught her daughter's eye, sighed faintly, and then put on the smile she always wore when talking to people she didn't like and turned to face the king's official representative to the village of Stale Leftovers.

-Scholar Nangyal---he insisted that the villagers use the title, even though he had not yet passed the examination---looked as though he had slept in his clothes and only just woken up, and with good reason.
-Like the soldiers who straightened up when they caught sight of his official gray scarf, he had the near-black skin of a lowlander.
-But where they were lean, he sagged, and where the soldier's had only a few days of stubble on their shaved heads, the frizzy hair and failed beard of the king's representative in Stale Leftovers were as unruly as the ferns he trampled as he strode over to Indy and glared at her.
+Scholar-Candidate Nangyal---he insisted that the villagers use the title---looked as though he had slept in his clothes and only just woken up, which he probably had.
+Like the soldiers who straightened up when they caught sight of his official gray scarf, he had the round face and near-black skin of a lowlander.
+But where they were lean, he sagged, and where the soldiers had only a few days of stubble on their shaved heads, his frizzy hair and failed beard were as unruly as the ferns he trampled as he strode over to Indy and glared at her.

 "Reeve, are you aware that there is an *animal* in the village?" he demanded icily.

-"Yes, Scholar," she replied.
+"A Gifted, Scholar-Candidate," she replied.
 "His name is Kulbinder.
 He arrived this morning."

 "Well, why was I not informed?
 And who are *these* people?" he continued, jabbing a finger at the soldiers.
 "You!
 Sergeant!
-Your uniform is a disgrace.
-What are you doing here?"
+What are you doing here?
+And just look at your uniform---it's a disgrace!"

-The soldier who had been the last to climb onto Big Blue nodded ruefully.
-"It isn't quite regimental standard, is it?" he acknowledged.
+The soldier who had been the last to climb onto Big Blue nodded.
+"It isn't quite regimental standard, is it, honored?" he acknowledged ruefully.
 "Nothing a bar of soap won't put right, though.
 I'll see to it once my men are settled."

 "Settled?"
 The *tralpa* looked from the sergeant to his men and back to the sergeant.
-"Finally!
-Honestly, no disrespect to His Grace of course, but this is long overdue.  *Long* overdue," he repeated, nodding agreement with himself.
+His sour look brightened to merely displeased.
+"Well, *finally*.
+This is long overdue.  *Long* overdue," he repeated, nodding agreement with himself.
+"I've been writing letters for *months*.
+No offense to His Majesty, of course, but I don't think people realize just how strategically important this pass is.
+And the clouds---why, if the rebels were to somehow gain control of them, there's no telling what might---"

 The sergeant cleared his throat.
-"Actually, honored, the, um, the court didn't send us."
+"Actually, honored, it wasn't His Majesty who sent us."
 He locked eyes with the *tralpa*.
-A lump rose in Noxy's throat as one of his men took a couple of paces to position himself behind Nangyal, his hand ever-so-casually falling to the hilt of his sword.
+A lump rose in Noxy's throat as one of his men took a couple of paces to position himself behind Nangyal, his hand falling casually to the hilt of his sword.

 The whole village held its breath.
 One heartbeat, two...
 "You're---you're *rebels*!?" the *tralpa* spluttered.
 "Here!?
 Reeve!
 Reeve!
 Arrest these men!"

 "No." "No!"
 Indy and the sergeant said simultaneously.
-They looked at each other, momentarily startled.
+They looked at each other.

 The sergeant was the first to continue.
 "Leave it," he ordered sharply.
-Behind the *tralpa*, the soldier slid his half-drawn sword back into its sheath.
+The soldier behind the *tralpa* slid his half-drawn sword back into its sheath.
 The sergeant turned to Indy.
 "Honored?
 If you don't want us here, we'll go, but we won't suffer arrest, and I ask leave to---"

 "Nobody's arresting anybody," she interrupted.
 "Not right now, anyway.
-No, with respect, Scholar, I'm not done.
-These men are travelers.
-They're injured, and we need to lay their dead to rest before they ghost.
+No, with respect, Scholar-Candidate, I'm not done.
+These men are travelers, and injured, and more importantly, we need to lay their dead to rest before they ghost.
 Sergeant---I'm sorry, I don't know your name?"

 "I'm Dorbu, honored," the sergeant replied, dipping his head respectfully.

-"Sergeant Dorbu," Indy continued in her this-is-how-it's-going-to-be voice, "Do you promise that you and your men will do nothing rebellious while you're our guests?"
+"Sergeant Dorbu," Indy continued in her this-is-how-it's-going-to-be voice, "Do you promise that you and your men will take no action against His Majesty while you're our guests?"

 "You have my word, honored," the sergeant said.

 "And mine," Kulbinder rumbled.
 Noxy jumped.
-Somehow the tiger had slipped through the village gate and padded over to the little gathering unnoticed while everyone was talking.
+The tiger had padded up behind them all while they were talking, the boy with the scarred face a pace behind him.

-The *tralpa* hastily backed up a few steps, tripping over the hem of his robe once again.
+The *tralpa* stumbled backed a step, tripping over the hem of his robe once again.
 "What?
 No!
 Reeve, I *order* you to arrest these men!
 And this creature!
 They are *rebels*!
 You can't trust them!"

 "Hate to say it, but he has a point," Grappa Gas interjected.
-He had been stroking Big Blue's flank, mind-speaking to the old bull to calm him after all the excitement.
-"They've all broken at least one oath that we know of.
-What's to stop 'em breaking another?"
+He had been stroking Big Blue's flank, mind-speaking to the old bull to calm him after their turbulent flight.
+"They've all broken their oath to the king.
+What's to stop them from breaking one to us?"

 Instead of replying, Sergeant Dorbu unbuckled his sword belt and held it out to Grappa Gas.
 The old man blinked.
-"What in the underhells am I supposed to do with that thing?"
+"What in the underhells am I supposed to do with that?"

+"Put it somewhere safe," the soldier said.
+"And lock me up if it makes you feel safer.
+Just so long as you look after my men."

-"I'm sure that won't be necessary," Indy interjected hastily, the look on her face showing exactly what she thought of anyone giving Grappa Gas a sword to play with.
-"Let's all just..."
-She took a deep breath.
+"I'm sure that won't be necessary," Indy interjected hastily, the look on her face showing exactly what she thought of anyone giving Grappa Gas a sword.
 "Let's just get these men warmed up and fed and then we can do right by their dead and then it will be time for dinner and then we can all get some sleep and sort this out in the morning, all right?"

 The *tralpa* drew himself up.
 "That is *unacceptable*!" he spat.
-"These men are traitors to the kingdom!
+"These men are traitors!
 You, Gas!"
 He jabbed a finger at Grappa Gas.
 "I hereby appoint you acting reeve.
 Arrest these men and then arrest *her*!"
 He swivelled his arm to point accusingly at Indy.

-One heartbeat, two...
-Someone snickered.
-Someone else muttered something, and the people next to them smothered laughter.
-Grappa Gas sucked in his cheeks, but managed to keep a straight face.
+Grappa Gas looked from the indignant *tralpa* to the sergeant to the reeve and back to the *tralpa*.
+"Sorry, honored," he said, patting Big Blue.
+"I have to get this old boy back in his pen."

+Sergeant Dorbu's shoulders slumped slightly.
+He was exhausted, Noxy realized.
-Sergeant Dorbu glanced at Indy, then at the *tralpa*, and then very deliberately buckled his sword back on.
-"With your leave, honored?"  he said to Indy, dipping his head once again.
-Without waiting for an answer he bent over and lifted one of the canvas bundles onto his shoulder.
+"Thank you, honored," he said to Indy, buckling his sword back on.
+He bent over and lifted one of the canvas bundles onto his shoulder.
 "If there's somewhere we could...?"

 "I'll show you the way," Granna Fee said.

-And just like that, somehow it was settled.
-The *tralpa* stormed and raged for a few moments longer, but once he realized that no one was paying much attention he wrapped his robe and what was left of his dignity around himself and marched back the house that the law required the villagers to keep up for him.
+And just like that, it was somehow settled.
+The *tralpa* stormed and raged for a few moments longer, but once he realized that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that the law required the villagers to keep him in.

 Noxy barely noticed the sound of him slamming the door.
-Once the soldiers who were fit enough had picked up their comrades' bodies, and the others had been taken through the gate to have their injuries tended to, Grappa Gas had announced that he was going to get Big Blue back to the cloud pen.
-Rash and Sensy had gone to find spare blankets for the soldiers, leaving Noxy by herself.
+Once the soldiers who were fit enough had picked up their comrades' bodies, and the others had been led through the gate to have their injuries tended to, and Rash and Sensy went to find spare blankets for the soldiers, she somehow found herself alone.
-Feeling somehow lost, she went looking for something to do.
+Feeling a little bit deflated, she went looking for something to do.

 Her mother was still organizing people in the square.
 Yes, the soldiers would stay in the trading hall, she'd already said that.
-Yes, the wounded---where else would they go?
-And yes, there *were* a lot more than 'a few' of them, but there was nothing they could do about that now.
+Yes, the wounded too---where else would they go?
+And yes, there *were* a lot more than a few of them, but there was nothing they could do about that now.
+Oh for the saints' sakes, of *course* they would eat beans.
+And no, she didn't know what the tiger was planning to eat, but she would find out.

-Indy caught sight of her daughter.
-"There you are.
-Can you please go home and make some tea?
+"There you are," she said when she caught sight of her daughter.
+"Can you please go home and make some tea?
 Use the big pot, and all the honey we have left.
-I have the feeling we're going to have lots of visitors..."
+Tell whoever shows up that I'll be there as soon as I can."

 The water hadn't even boiled before Grappa Gas showed up.
-He rapped on the door with his knuckles and entered without waiting for a hello.
+He rapped on the door with his knuckles and entered.
 "Hey there.
-Where's your mother?"
+Where's your *amma*?"

 "She should be back soon," Noxy said.
 She added a handful of tea leaves to the cinnamon bark and green cardamom pods already in the pot.
-It was an extravagance---the pack traders who brought such delicacies to the village wouldn't start visiting until the last of the snow had melted, which was at least another month away---but Granna Fee had always said that a good cup of tea was worth a thousand words.
+It was an extravagance---the pack traders who brought such delicacies to the village wouldn't start visiting until the last of the snow had melted, which was at least another month away---but Granna Fee had always said that a sweet cup of tea was worth a thousand words.

 "Mind if I sit?"
-Grappa Gas settled himself on a stool that was at least as old as he was and watched Noxy drizzle the last of the honey into the pot.
+Without waiting for an answer, Grappa Gas settled himself on a stool that was at least as old as he was and watched Noxy drizzle the last of the honey into the pot.

-"What did you find out?"
-Noxy asked after a moment.
+"What did you find out?" she asked after a moment.

-The old man snorted.
-"Just like your mother, aren't you?
+The old man snorted affectionately.
+"Just like your *amma*, aren't you?
 And your granna, too.
-Always thinking one step ahead of everyone else."
-He smiled.
-"You know, if your granna hadn't been so smart, I might've wound up being your grappa.
+Always thinking one step ahead of everyone else.
+You know, if your granna hadn't been so smart, I might've wound up being your grappa.
 I remember once when---"

 "Grappa!"
-Noxy cut him off, exasperated and amused at the same time.
+Noxy cut in, exasperated and amused by his teasing at the same time.
 "Tell me what the soldiers said!"

 "And how do you know they said anything?"
-Grappa Gas challenged her.
+Grappa Gas challenged.

-"Because they're a long way from home, and tired, and sore, and want us all to like them," Indy answered, closing the front door behind her as she came in.
-"And because I saw you duck into the trading hall.
+"Because they're a long way from home, and tired, and sore, and want us to like them," Indy answered, closing the front door behind her as she came in.
+"And because I saw you talking the ear off the sergeant on your way into the trading hall.
 Now, what did you find out?"
 She kissed the old man on his grizzled cheek and sat on the other stool.

 For a moment all Grappa Gas could think of was how alike mother and daughter were.
-Noxy's hair might be brown and wavy like her father's instead of straight and black like her mother's, and her face more square than round, but they had the same quick minds.
-When Indy had turned ten, he had predicted that she would be reeve before she was thirty.  *Better start telling everyone that Noxy's going to take the job too,* he thought.
+Noxy's hair was brown and wavy like her father's instead of straight and black like her mother's, and her nose sharper than was common among the mountain-born, but they had the same strong wills and quick minds.
+When Indy had turned ten, he had predicted that she would be reeve before she was thirty.
+*Better start telling everyone that Noxy's going to beat that,* he thought.

-"The king's men hit the rebels while they were crossing the ford near Tastes Like Duck Droppings," he told Indy.
-"Just bad luck, but they were split between the two sides of the river when they were attacked."
+"He said that the king's army hit the rebels while they were crossing the ford near Tastes Like Duck Droppings," he told Indy.
+"They were split between the two sides of the river when the attack came."
 His face darkened.
-"Fellow I spoke doesn't expect he'll see many of his friends again."
+"He doesn't expect he'll see many of his friends again."

 Indy glanced at Noxy.
-"This doesn't go out of this house," she warned.
+"That doesn't go out of this house," she ordered.
 Noxy nodded, turning to the stove as the lid on the kettle began to whistle.
-She lifted it carefully with a pair of sticks to pour the boiling water into the tea, then replaced it on the stove and set the teapot on the table to steep.
+She lifted it carefully with a pair of chopsticks to pour the boiling water into the teapot, then put the kettle back on the stove and set the tea on the table to steep.

 "Was there anything else?"
 Indy asked.

 Grappa Gas shook his head.
 "Not really.
-Fellow, didn't want to say it, but it sounds like King Denpa's winning.
+He didn't say anything straight up, but it sounds like King Denpa's winning.
 And about time, too---he's got help now from half his neighbors, all worried that Shudarga's craziness might be contagious.
 If you ask me---"

+==HERE==

 The front door banged open.
 Aft strode in and glared at Indy.
 "How soon are they leaving?" he demanded.